CodeYourFuture/syllabus-archive/js-core/lesson1.md

 Run this code, and hopefully you get the right answer!

+> **Exercise**
+>
-> **Exercise** Write a function called `multiply` that multiplies two numbers together.
+> Write a function called `multiply` that multiplies two numbers together.
 It should take two numbers as parameters and return the answer.

+> **Exercise**
+>
+> Go back and copy the code to your previous solution for printing the sum of numbers between 1 and 100.
+Put this code inside a function.
+> Change the function so it accepts any two limits and prints the sum of all the numbers between those limits.
+>
+> For example: `addBetween(1,3)` should print `6`

 # Arrays